Table of Contents

 Database.Delete(contacts);

-// ❌ BAD: Query and delete in loop
+// ❌ BAD: Query and delete in a loop

 var contactIds = GetContactIds();